 - Input changes to policies for various lines of insurance per policyholder, mortgage company or agency requests following customer service scope of authority

 - Process manual changes for all perpetual policy endorsements and renewals

-- Meet or exceed all established service standards for timeliness and quality of response to customers
+- Meet or exceed all established service standards for timeliness and quality of response to customers.

-- Current Property/Casualty License strongly preferred
+- Current Property/Casualty License required

-- Prior experience in personal lines insurance
+- Prior experience in personal lines insurance is also preferred

 - Superior customer service skills

 - Excellent verbal communication and interpersonal skills required